erikwallin86/artificial_terrains/README.md

 	return pipe

 ```
 `pipe` is then a dict containing all items in the pipe, except any already specified as input kwargs.
-If the pipe is later returned, it is of importance that `call_number` and `call_total` are included as arguments, as these otherwise will be passed to the next datahandler which is not the idea (and might/will give rise to error).
+If the pipe is later returned, it is of importance that `call_number` and `call_total` are included as arguments, as these otherwise will be passed to the next module which is not the idea (and might/will give rise to error).